Lisp-Stat/documentation/content/en/docs/Tasks/data-frame.md

 {{< alert title="Note" >}}The input delimiter is hard-coded to comma (CSV) in `dfio`; output delimiters can be specified in the save function.
-This is an inherited behavior and can be changed by following the example in the `data-frame-to-csv` function.
+This is an inherited behavior and can be changed by following the example in the `write-csv` function.
 In reality, most text based data we encounter are CSV, and there has not been a need for other delimiters for input.{{< /alert >}}